bonitasoft/bonita-doc/md/additional-resources.md

 ## Example

-We are going to use an additional ressource as an email template, which will be filled with some data from the case.
+We are going to use an additional resource as an email template, which will be filled with some data from the case.

 ::: info
 **Note**: This tutorial assumes that you already have some Bonita development experience.